No doubt grilling can be fun. But it can also be hazardous to your health if you're not careful.

 - Grill Chicken Bone Side Down: This tip ensures that the bone, not the meat, absorbs a lot of the heat from the grill.
 Just take the chicken meat off the bone, and remove the skin (which protects it from the high heat) before eating.
 Plus, remember to never dine on the burnt fat, as good as it may taste!

-Fortunately, a marinade consisting of 10 percent plain soy sauce and one percent sugar has been found to cut the production of COPs by more than 60 percent.
-Plus, additional research also shows that adding tart cherries, red grapes, or plums (all good sources of pigmented antioxidants) to hamburger meat can cut HCA formation by 94 percent.
+A marinade consisting of 10% soy sauce and 1% sugar has been found to cut the production of COPs by more than 60%.
+Plus, additional research shows that adding tart cherries, red grapes, or plums (all good sources of pigmented antioxidants) to hamburger meat can cut HCA formation by 94%.

 So eat up and enjoy how delicious healthy heart nutrition can taste!

 A Taste of the Orient